swearer23/faqs/README.md

+# how to start

+- pnpm install (or npm install)
+- pnpm run dev (or npm run dev)

+then the url for localhost and port should be output in the terminal, normally it's http://localhost:5173/

+visit the link displayed in terminal, and you should be see the site

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.